 This program provides a valuable supplement to students or postdocs navigating the start of their career, as well as those interested in becoming more ingrained in the scientific research community.
 Upon completion of the program and its requirements, participants will receive a certificate of training.

 - A minimum degree requirement of a BA/BS in a field related to the research of the Forsyth Institute, and more specifically, of a PI who is currently accepting RTC applicants.
 Preference will be given to those with advanced degrees in pertinent fields of study.

-- Documented research experience in a laboratory setting (shown via transcript, or reference letter of a current/former supervisor).
+- Documented research experience in a laboratory setting (shown via transcript, or reference letter).

-- The ability to dedicate, at minimum, 6 months full-time work in a Forsyth lab/clinic.
+- The ability to dedicate, at minimum, 1 year full-time work in a Forsyth lab.